The Gaussian core model in high dimensions: Introduction

 Theorem~\ref{thm:main} is analogous to the results of \cite{BDHSS} for spherical codes, and as in that paper we prove a corresponding optimality result under certain conditions (Proposition~\ref{prop:opt}).
 Our construction of the auxiliary function for the linear programming bound is also analogous to the solution of the Beurling-Selberg extremal problem in analytic number theory \cite{CL, CLV, CV1, CV2, GV, HV, Va}, which arose independently in Selberg's work on sieve theory and Beurling's work on analytic functions (see \cite[p.~226]{Selberg} for historical comments).
 In particular, the relevant case for our work is Gaussian subordination \cite{CLV,CL}.
 In that problem, we are given parameters $n$, $\alpha$, and $r$, and the goal is to find the entire function $h$ of exponential type at most $2\pi r$ such that $h$ maps $\R$ to $\R$, $h(t) \le e^{-\alpha t^2}$ for all $t \in \R$, and

 is maximized.
 This goal is achieved in \cite{CLV,CL}.
 Optimizing the auxiliary function in the linear programming bound involves somewhat different constraints, but we construct our auxiliary function using a similar approach based on interpolation, and our proof techniques can be used to give a new proof of Theorems~2 and~3 from \cite{CLV} and their higher-dimensional analogues from \cite{CL}.
+Our results are also similar to Poltyrev's work \cite{P} on communicating over a channel with Gaussian random noise, in which he determined the exact error exponents for a certain parameter range and showed that they are achieved by random lattices.

 In the remainder of this paper, we first develop the linear programming bound in Section~\ref{sec:LP}.
 In Section~\ref{sec:PDK} we prove a key lemma about positive-definite functions, and in Section~\ref{sec:exp} we recall some background about entire functions of exponential type and formulate a strategy for proving Theorem~\ref{thm:main}.
 We then apply these results to prove Theorem~\ref{thm:main} via Hermite interpolation in Sections~\ref{sec:interp} and~\ref{sec:entire}.
 In Section~\ref{sec:asymp}, we carry out an asymptotic analysis of this bound to deduce Theorems~\ref{thm:sharp} and~\ref{thm:notsharp}.
-Finally, we derive an improved upper bound for energy in Section~\ref{sec:condexp}, and we conclude with open problems in Section~\ref{sec:open}.
+We derive an improved upper bound for energy in Section~\ref{sec:condexp}.
+Finally, we draw a more concrete connection between sphere packing and the Gaussian core model in Section~\ref{sec:spherepacking}, and we conclude with open problems in Section~\ref{sec:open}.